JosephVasquez592/conflict-resolution/README.md

 # conflict-resolution
 class activity to learn how to fix conflicts when pushing/pulling.
-## this is a subheading created in github
+## this is a subheading created in github.